-College, BA/BS: The program does not affect requirements for a major concentration, including College distribution and writing requirements.
+Emory College, BA/BS: The program does not affect requirements for a major concentration, including College general education and writing requirements.
 Students will complete the required number of credit hours to graduate with a BA/BS degree at the end of four years.
-MSPH courses in the RSPH taken during the fourth (Senior) undergraduate year will count towards the 132 semester hours required for the BA degree (and also, the required 48 hours for the MSPH degree).
-BIOS 508 and BIOS 509 will contribute 8 hours toward the 20 elective hour requirement for the
+Up to 12 credit hours of RSPH courses will count towards the 126 semester hours required for the BA/BS degree (and also, the required 48 hours for the MSPH degree).
+While students may enroll in additional RSPH courses while enrolled in an Emory College BA/BS program, no more than 12 credit hours of RSPH coursework may count towards the undergraduate degree, including undergraduate elective requirements.